 You’ve heard of SUVs… but what about an SAV?
 CL Yachts coined the abbreviation for Sea Activity Vessel, another way of saying a long-range cruiser to entice exploring.
 The first of this crossover design is the CLX96, which brings together a multi-national design team.

 CL Yachts, which premieres its CLB88 at this week’s Fort Lauderdale International Boat Show, has partnered once again with Milan-based Jozeph Forakis for styling.
-However, China-based CL Yachts also brought in Earl Alfaro of Alfaro Design, an American naval architect with more than 30 years’ experience.
+However, Hong Kong-based CL Yachts also brought in Earl Alfaro of Alfaro Design, an American naval architect with more than 30 years’ experience.
 Additionally, the yacht builder brought in Albert Horsmon of Horsmon & Associates Marine Consultants for structural engineering.